Our nation has a debt to pay: To honor our wounded and fallen warriors from ALL conflicts.

-TSgt (R) Darryl J. Dutton spent 12 years in the U.S. Air Force in various locations around the world.
+Darryl J. “DJ” Dutton spent 12 years in the U.S. Air Force in various locations around the world.
 He joined the military in November 2000 from his hometown of Milton, Vermont.
 His assignments included Dyess AFB, TX, Eglin AFB, FL, Incirlik AB, Turkey, and Hickam AFB, HI.
-He also deployed from those locations 6 times to Oman, Iraq, and Afghanistan.
+DJ also deployed from those locations 6 times to Oman, Iraq, and Afghanistan.

 His injuries caused him to be medically retired, in December 2012, from the Air Force and begin his civilian life.
-TSgt Dutton now resides back in his home state of Vermont and continued his government service with the US Citizen and Immigration Services in St. Albans, VT until 2015.
+DJ now resides back in his home state of Vermont and continued his government service with the US Citizen and Immigration Services in St. Albans, VT until 2015.
+DJ has represented the Air Force in the Warrior Games participating in wheelchair basketball.
 He currently spends as much time with his kids as he can as a stay at home father.

-During TSgt Thomashunis’ career he has been awarded 2 Bronze Stars, 2 Air Force Commendations, 2 Army Commendations, Air Force Combat Action Ribbon and the Army Combat Action Badge.
+During his career, he has been awarded 2 Bronze Stars, 2 Air Force Commendations, 2 Army Commendations, Air Force Combat Action Ribbon and the Army Combat Action Badge.

 Casey L. Pascoe

-Casey joined the Air force in 2003 and went straight into EOD School and graduated in March of 2004.
+Casey joined the Air force in 2003 and went straight into EOD School, graduating in March of 2004.
 He was sent to his first duty station, Luke, AFB Phoenix Arizona.
-While stationed at Luke Casey deployed to Kirkuk Iraq in 2006-2007.
-In September 2006 his team’s vehicle was hit by an IED while conducting a routine route clearance mission.
+While stationed at Luke, Casey deployed to Kirkuk, Iraq in 2006-2007.
+In September, 2006 his team’s vehicle was hit by an IED while conducting a routine route clearance mission.
 After the hit, Casey began to have symptoms of a TBI but brushed it aside and kept on with the missions.
-After Luke AFB he was sent to an overseas assignment to RAF Lakenheath, United Kingdom, shortly after he was deployed to Afghanistan.
-While in Afghanistan his team filled many different roles.
-We were eventually sent to a French Area of Operation to provide counter IED support to the French Special Forces and the 10th Special Forces Group.
-While conducting missions in the Kapisa Providence Casey’s injuries were further aggravated due to being subjected to multiple close detonations.
+After his return, Casey was assigned overseas to RAF Lakenheath, United Kingdom, and then was re-deployed to Afghanistan.
+While back in Afghanistan, his team filled many different roles and were eventually sent to a French Area of Operation to provide counter IED support to the French Special Forces and the 10th Special Forces Group.
+While conducting missions in the Kapisa Providence, Casey’s injuries were further aggravated due to being subjected to multiple close detonations.
 Casey was awarded the Bronze Star for the missions completed.
-He returned back to England and was under going neurological evaluations and was denied to deploy back to Afghanistan in 2012.
-Shortly after this, Casey was awarded the Purple Heart back dated to September 2006 for the TBI that he sustained initially in Iraq.
+He returned back to England, and after neurological evaluations, and was denied deployment back to Afghanistan in 2012.
+Shortly thereafter, Casey was awarded the Purple Heart backdated to September 2006 for the Iraq IED blast.
 On May 28 2013, Casey medically retired from the United States Air Force.

 Anthony “Tony” Davis

-Specialist (retired) Anthony “Tony” Davis was born in Martinsburg, West Virginia December 22, 1971.
-After graduating high school in 1990, he enlisted in the Army and was assigned to B Co.
-2/505 PIR, 82nd Airborne Division at Fort Bragg.
-On March 23, 1994, he was at Green Ramp, Pope AFB preparing for a Hollywood jump with Australian jumpmasters when an F-16 and C130 collided above the runways.
-The C130 landed and the F-16 crashed and slid into a parked C141 that was just fueled.
-The resulting fireball spread through the 500 paratroopers waiting to jump.
+Anthony “Tony” B. Davis was born in Martinsburg, West Virginia December 22, 1971.
+After graduating high school in 1990, he enlisted in the Army and was assigned to B Company, 2nd Battalion 505 Infantry Regiment, 82nd Airborne Division at Fort Bragg.
+On March 23, 1994, he was at Green Ramp, Pope Air Force Base, North Carolina, preparing for a Hollywood jump with Australian jumpmasters when an F-16 and C130 collided above the runways.
+The C130 managed to landed on the runway while the F-16 began to disintegrate and crashed.
+Momentum carried the F-16 into the wing of a parked C141 that had just been fueled.
+The resulting fireball and explosion spread through the 500 paratroopers waiting to jump.
 Specialist Davis was hit with debris causing the loss of his left leg below the knee, numerous burns, broken patella, and upper body nerve damage.
-He was taken to Womack AMC and then transferred to Walter Reed AMC where he recovered over the next 8 months.
-He was medically retired in February 1995.
-He is now married with two daughters and works as an IT Specialist with the Federal Air Marshals.
+He was taken to Womack Army Medical Center and then transferred to Walter Reed Army Medical Center where he recovered over the next 8 months.
+Tony was medically retired in February 1995.
+Tony is now married with two daughters and works as an IT Specialist with the Federal Air Marshals.